eugtsa/search_lecture/examples/1_eat_all_dots_manual/README.md

 By default, the game will start in keyboard mode.
 Keyboard controls:

 - arrows keys to move the pacman
-- 'R' key to restart the level
+- 'R' to restart the level
-- 'N' key to skip the level
+- 'N' to skip the level
+- 'Q' to quit the game

+To run your agent, add the argument `-a` to the game start command

 To start the game with your agent, put your agent to the ./agents folder and run the game with the name of class of your agent!